sannesofie/sanne-ux-ui/planning/development-strategy.md

   - [ ] css use links class

+as a user i want the website to be pretty

+- there is a cohesive design style on index.html about.html and portfolio.html

+  - this will be developed as part of the nav bar on the 0-setup branch

+  - [ ] html use stylesheet to reference style.css

+  - [ ] css use :root and @font-face to setup font and colour scheme

+---

+### should have

+as a user i want to see what the developer can do

+- there are coding language icons in the skills section on index.html

+  - this will be developed as part of the nav bar on the -skills-icons branch

+  - [ ] html use link to reference icons

+  - [ ] css use skill__icon class

+as a user i want to reach the developer through social media

+- there are social media links on index.html

+  - this will be developed as part of the nav bar on the -sm-links branch

+  - [ ] html use a for social media links

+  - [ ] css use sm__links class

+as a user i want to reach the developer on social media

+- there are social media icons on index.html

+  - this will be developed as part of the nav bar on the -sm-icons branch

+  - [ ] html use link to reference icons

+  - [ ] css use sm__icons class

 ### Logic: user story

 - a _logic_ task -> this will become one issue